intelligent-li/Intelligent.li.js/README.md

 #Intelligent.li.js

 Intelligent.li.js is Javascript library that makes working with Intelligent.li in Javascript simple.
-The library is intended to be used as a [NodeJs](http://nodejs.org/) package, a Meteor smart package or within the browser via an Intelligent.li proxy server such as the [flask-quickstart](https://github.com/intelligent-li/flask-quickstart).
+The library is intended to be used as a [NodeJs](http://nodejs.org/) package, a [Meteor](http://www.meteor.com/) smart package or within the browser via an Intelligent.li proxy server such as the [flask-quickstart](https://github.com/intelligent-li/flask-quickstart).

-**Note current version only works as a Meteor smart package, we are working on node and browser versions **
+*Note current version is only tested as a Meteor smart package, we are working on node and browser versions*

 The library takes care of interfacing with the Intelligent.li API by providing a reactive wrapper library for the Intelligent.li resources.